amitjohney/sylvatest/docs/metal3.md

 Basically there are some CRDs describing the cluster topology: `KubeADMControlPlane` defines the number of control plane nodes while `MachineDeployment` defines the number of worker nodes.

 Each kind of node (control plane and worker) is associated to a `Metal3MachineTemplate` which in turn contains in its `spec` the field `hostSelector`.
-The `hostSelector` defines a criteria for matchine labels on `BareMetalHost` objects so it is the way to decide what servers to consume for the cluster as control plane or worker nodes.
+The `hostSelector` defines a criteria for matching labels on `BareMetalHost` objects so it is the way to decide what servers to consume for the cluster as control plane or worker nodes.

 So the CAPM3 controller processes the `hostSelector` spec, selects the `BareMetalHosts` to be consumed and updates their spec with an OS `image`, `userData` and `networkData` so that metal3 can start the provisioning process for each of them.